Here are some tips for looking after yourself from one of our Nightline Volunteers.

 - Write down your feelings – It sounds corny, but it really does work.
 Whether you write it down in the notes section of your phone, download a diary app, scribble on some paper or even text your feelings to a family member or friend.
 Writing it down is proven to lighten stress and organises our thoughts and feelings in a way that makes them manageable.

 These tips are a great way to cope when you sometimes feel overwhelmed, but remember, it often helps to talk about those issues as well.
-If you do ever feel you want to talk, come and chat to our Student Advice team.
+If you do ever feel you want to chat to our Student Advice team are avaliable by email and telephone.